How to Remove Pet Stains from Carpet

 Of all pet stains, feces is probably the worst.
 However, using the appropriate products and methods can make the job a little easier.

-The above is the best home remedy for removing feces.
+The above is one of the best for removing feces.
 However, if the stain is bad and not coming out, then you might consider using Nature’s Miracle or Bio-Aid, both enzyme-based products available at many retail stores.

 Deodorizing Any Odors